 Netflix top 10 movies — here's the 3 worth watching right now

-Our picks for what to watch next in the Netflix top 10

-Whenever I have no clue what to watch on Netflix, I make a beeline for the top 10 most-watched movies list.
-It's a given that not all of them will be winners, but it's a great tool for cutting through the noise nonetheless.
+We've only got a few weekends left before the back-to-school season kicks into high gear, and Netflix has plenty of blockbusters to add to your watchlist in the meantime.
+Whenever I have no clue what to watch, I make a beeline to the top 10 most-watched movies list.
+Sure, they won't all be winners, but it's a nice way to cut through the noise quickly.

 With that in mind, we're here to help you figure out what to watch by narrowing down the three best movies to watch in the Netflix Top 10 movies list.
-This list includes a riveting war thriller starring Liam Hemsworth, a horror movie that's good for a laugh, and a breezy romcom.
+This list includes two action movie classics, one starring Tom Cruise and the other Bruce Willis, along with an earworm-filled animated movie that's fun for the whole family.

 Watch it now on Netflix